package sync

 A Once must not be copied after first use.

+the return from any call of once.Do(f).
 Do calls the function f if and only if Do is being called for the

-first time for this instance of Once.
+first time for this instance of [Once].
 In other words, given

 var once Once